 Interestingly enough, CLA content is higher when those animals are grass-fed rather than grain-fed (1).
 So, buying meat and milk from grass-fed animals actually does change the nutritional content of what you’re eating.

 The increased CLA content wasn’t small either.
-They found 500% more CLA in the milk of grass-fed cows than grain-fed ones (1).
+They found 500% more CLA in the milk of grass-fed cows than in that of grain-fed ones (1).

 What Are CLA Supplements?